Welcome to Klarna’s Shopping Pulse!

 Increasing mobile preference

 All countries that had a recorded preference below 30% in 2021 have shown a clear trend for increasing mobile preference at the expense of computers.
-Today, only one country has a mobile shopping preference lower than 30%.
+Today, no country has a mobile shopping preference lower than 30%.

 Majority of mobile shoppers

-The US, Ireland, and Australia have a majority of shoppers with a higher preference for mobile devices than computers.
+Only 6 out of 18 countries have a majority of shoppers with a higher preference for computers than mobile devices.

 The in-store shopping journey begins online.